Opentrons/opentrons/RELEASING.md

 git push origin v${version}
 ```

-The tag push will kick off release builds and deploys create a release page where those builds and automatically generated in-depth changelogs will be posted.
+The tag push will kick off release builds and deploy the results to customers.
+It will also create a release page where those builds and automatically generated in-depth changelogs will be posted.

 9. Open a PR of `release` into `edge`.
 Give the PR a name like `chore(release): Merge changes from ${version} into edge`.
 Once it passes, on the command line merge it into `edge`: